 Colour psychology experts have studied how colour affects our emotions and behaviours for years.
 What they've found is that gender, personal preference, upbringing, and culture can all diversify our responses to certain colours.

 So if you want to know the best colours to use in your logo design, you first have to understand how and why people respond to colour and how using different colours will influence people’s perception of your brand.
 Bear in mind, though, that the products or services you provide will and should influence the colours you use to represent your business.

 In his article by 99designs on How to choose the right logo color, we find that, "just like colors, your brand has a personality of its own, and consumers go after products that match their own personalities."

 Colour Terms You Should Know

-Before I get deep into the meaning associated with various colours, there are a few terms that are going to come up in this article, so let me define them for you before we get started.
+Before exploring different color logo alternatives, there are a few terms that are going to come up in this article.
+So let me define them for you before we get started.

 - Hue vs. Colour.
-Colour is an umbrella term used to describe hue, tint, tone, or shade, while hue refers to the dominant colour family of a specific colour on the colour wheel. e.g. Red is a hue, but pink is a tint (see below).
+Colour is an umbrella term used to describe hue, tint, tone, or shade, while hue refers to the dominant colour family of a specific colour on the colour wheel.
+For example, red is a hue, but pink is a tint (see below).
 Blue is a hue, but twilight is a shade (see below).